1. 6.11 The popover attribute

 3. If node has a form owner and node is a submit button, then return null.

-4. Let popoverElement be node's popovertarget-associated element.
+4. Let popoverElement be the result of running node's get the popovertarget-associated element.

 5. If popoverElement is null, then return null.